davidlin6749/CitiBike/README.md

 4)	Rider performance by Gender and Age based on average trip distance (station to station), median speed (trip duration / distance traveled)
 5)	What is the busiest bike in NYC in 2017?
 How many times was it used?
 How many minutes was it in use?

-Create a model that can predict how long a trip will take given a starting point and destination given weather status.
+Create a model that can predict how long a trip will take given a starting point, destination, and weather status.

 ### Data Importing: